“The Beatitudes” series: (post #5)

 But what makes God think He has the right to demand such a lofty standard from Christians?
-Putting it simply, He has the right to demand it because He has cheerfully extended mercy to us.
-As Titus 2:5 says: “not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit.”
+Well, putting it simply, He has the right to demand it because He has cheerfully extended mercy to us.
+As Titus 3:5 says:

-Of course, it shouldn’t be at all surprising that God Himself would extend mercy.
+Of course, it shouldn’t surprise us that God Himself would extend mercy.
 Ephesians 2:4 says He is “rich in mercy.”
 Micah 7:18 says “He delights in mercy.”
 Psalm 103:8,11 says: “The Lord is merciful and gracious, slow to anger, and abounding in mercy…For as the heavens are high above the earth, so great is His mercy toward those who fear Him.”

 The good news, Christian, is that if you will meet God’s standard by cheerfully extending mercy to others, you will feel the benefit of it as much as them.
 Proverbs 11:17 says: “The merciful man does good for his own soul, but he who is cruel troubles his own flesh.”
 Proverbs 14:21 says: “He who despises his neighbor sins; but he who has mercy on the poor, happy is he.”
 Psalm 18:25 says: “With the merciful, You will show Yourself merciful.”
 That goes right along with Christ’s words, “Blessed are the merciful, for they shall obtain mercy.”

 So, Christian, do you want to be pleasing to God in your dealings with others?
 Do you want to do good for your own soul?
 Do you want to be happy?
 Do you want to obtain mercy from God?
-If your answer is yes, then cheerfully show mercy to others.
-Just because you have a hammer, doesn’t mean you have to drop it.
-Just because you are in a superior position, doesn’t mean you have to lord it.
-And just because you don’t need mercy at the present moment doesn’t mean that you didn’t once need it or won’t one day need it again.
+If your answer to each of these questions is, “Yes,” then cheerfully show mercy to others.
+Just because you have a hammer, that doesn’t mean that you have to drop it.
+Just because you are in a superior position, that doesn’t mean that you have to lord it.
+And just because you don’t need mercy at the present moment, that doesn’t mean that you didn’t need it once and won’t one day need it again.